Helping The Hurt Attorney Blog

 What is a Claims Adjuster?

-A Claims Adjuster is the person responsible for investigating Insurance Claims by interviewing the parties involved including any witnesses, collecting and analyzing police and medical records, and inspecting property damage in order to determine the value of the claim and the insurance company's liability.
+A Claims Adjuster is the person responsible for investigating Insurance Claims by interviewing the parties involved, including any witnesses, collecting and analyzing police and medical records, and inspecting property damage in order to determine the value of the claim and the insurance company's liability.

-Although it is not a requirement, most insurance adjusters have a bachelors degree in a business related field.
-Besides usually having a four-year degree, adjusters also have different certifications that include continuing education programs in order to ensure they are qualified to evaluate claims.
+Adjusters usually have a four-year degree and different certifications that include continuing education programs to ensure they are qualified to evaluate claims.

 • Verifying that the Claimant has an active policy.